Mini256/tidb-dataset/README.md

 tidb-dataset movie prepare
 ```

-The tool will import the data into the database named 'test' by default.
+The tool will import the data into the database named `test` by default.
 You can specify it through the following parameters:

 ```
   -D, --db string           Database name (default "test")